BISHALTWR/60_days_of_learning_notes_and_resources/cs50AI/1_Knowledge.md

 ## First order logic:

-irst Order Logic (FOL) is a type of logic that allows for more complex expressions than propositional logic.
+First Order Logic (FOL) is a type of logic that allows for more complex expressions than propositional logic.
 It uses constant symbols to represent objects and predicate symbols to represent relations or functions.
 For example, in a logic puzzle about Hogwarts, constant symbols could be people or houses, and predicate symbols could express properties or relations, like whether a person belongs to a house.

 FOL also uses quantification.
 Universal quantification (∀) expresses "for all", while existential quantification (∃) expresses "for at least one".
 For example, ∀x.
 BelongsTo(x, Gryffindor) → ¬BelongsTo(x, Hufflepuff) means that if any symbol belongs to Gryffindor, it does not belong to Hufflepuff. ∃x.
 House(x) ∧ BelongsTo(Minerva, x) means that there is at least one symbol that is both a house and that Minerva belongs to it.